Updates

 Opus Clip FAQ

 Opus Clip is a repurposing tool.
-It takes long videos you’ve already recorded — podcasts, YouTube videos, webinars, interviews — and automatically clips them into short-form social content with captions, reframing, and virality scoring.
-It doesn’t generate footage from prompts or create new content from scratch.
+It takes long videos you've already recorded and automatically clips them into short-form social content with captions, reframing, and virality scoring.
+It doesn't generate footage from prompts.

-Opus Labs also makes Agent Opus at opus.pro/agent, which does generate video from prompts using multiple AI models.
-These are separate products in different categories.
-If you want to create new video from text, Agent Opus is what to evaluate — keeping in mind that its Sora integration closes September 24, 2026.
+Opus Labs also makes Agent Opus at opus.pro/agent, which generates video from prompts using multiple AI models.
+These are separate products.
 If you want to repurpose existing recordings into social clips, this Opus Clip review is the relevant one.

 1 credit = 1 minute of source video processed.
 Upload a 30-minute podcast: 30 credits gone, regardless of how many clips come out.
 Upload a 60-minute video: 60 credits.
 The number of clips exported doesn't change the credit cost.

 Annual Pro gives 3,600 credits upfront — about two 45-minute episodes per week for a full year at $14.50/month.
 Monthly credits expire after 60 days.
 Annual credits are valid for 13 months — but only while your subscription stays active.
-Cancel and those credits become inaccessible along with everything else in your account.
+Cancel and those credits become inaccessible along with everything else.

 Yes.
-Opus Clip is operated by Opus Labs, founded in 2022 in San Francisco.
-The company has raised $50 million in funding including a $20 million investment from SoftBank Vision Fund 2, at a $215 million valuation.
+Opus Labs was founded in 2022 in San Francisco and has raised $50 million including a $20 million investment from SoftBank Vision Fund 2 at a $215 million valuation.
 Over 10 million users have generated more than 172 million clips.
-It’s the current market leader in AI video repurposing.

-The “is Opus Clip legit” question usually surfaces because of the 22% one-star rate on its 4.0/5 Trustpilot profile.
+The "is Opus Clip legit" question surfaces because of the 22% one-star rate on its 4.0/5 Trustpilot profile.
 Those complaints are real — processing failures that charge credits, project expiry on cancellation, TikTok scheduler failures.
-They’re documented problems with a legitimate company that hasn’t fully resolved them.
 The 4.0/5 overall reflects that a large majority of users find the platform works as described.

 Useful as a tiebreaker between similar clips from the same video.
 Not a reliable predictor of real-world performance.
-In controlled comparisons, top-scored clips tend to be stronger on average — the AI correctly identifies content with clear hooks and high-energy delivery more often than chance.
-But low-scored clips regularly outperform high-scored ones in actual posting conditions.
+Top-scored clips from the same video tend to be stronger on average, but low-scored clips regularly outperform high-scored ones in actual posting conditions.

-Social algorithm performance depends on factors the AI can’t measure: posting time, account history, current platform trends, and audience-specific preferences.
+Social algorithm performance depends on factors the AI can't measure: posting time, account history, current platform trends.
 Use the Virality Score to choose between similar clips.
-Don’t let it override editorial instinct on a clip you believe is strong.
+Don't let it override editorial instinct on clips you believe are strong.

 Your projects and processed clips become inaccessible when your subscription lapses.
-Confirmed directly in Opus Clip’s own documentation: “After 3 days, your projects won’t be accessible anymore.”
-This also covers clips you’ve generated but not yet downloaded, projects in progress, and any purchased top-up credits.
-There’s no grace period and no archive download option.
+Confirmed directly in Opus Clip's own documentation: "After 3 days, your projects won't be accessible anymore."
+This includes clips you've generated but not yet downloaded and any purchased top-up credits.
+No grace period and no archive option.

-The practical rule: do a full download pass of your project library before letting any subscription period end or cancelling.
-Renewed subscriptions restore project access — but only if you resubscribe.
-Treat it the same way you’d treat backing up a cloud drive before cancelling the service.
+Do a full download pass of your project library before letting any subscription period end or cancelling.
+Treat it the same way you'd treat backing up a cloud drive before cancelling the service.

 LC